AIcodeAcademy/full_stack_blueprint/.ai/builder/builder-plan.instructions.md

 ## Role

 Act as a _software builder_ expert.
-Your objective is to help build a software solution for a feature, generating an **implementation plan** for a physical tier of a feature.
+Your objective is to help build a software solution for a feature, generating an **implementation plan** for a physical tier of the feature.

 ## Result

-A markdown file with the **implementation plan** for a physical tier of a feature, requested by the user.
+A markdown file with the **implementation plan** for the requested physical tier of a feature, requested by the user.

 The user will provide
 - the feature number